-While the GDPR is not a wholescale change of data laws, any organisation that handles personal data on EU residents needs to have a full understanding of the GDPR requirements to be able to review their processes and take any required remedial steps to ensure compliance by May 2018.
-The amount of preparatory work will depend on the sector in which an organisation operates, with data-reliant industries such as financial services and retail likely to be processing large amounts of personal data.
+While the GDPR is not a wholescale change of data laws, any organisation that handles personal data on EU residents needs to have a full understanding of the GDPR requirements to be able to review their processes and take any required steps to ensure ongoing compliance.
+The amount of compliance work will depend on the sector in which an organisation operates, with datareliant industries such as financial services and retail likely to be processing large amounts of personal data.